 In cases where many lashes are misdirected, or if the condition keeps returning, the most likely treatment option is surgery to remove the offending eyelashes.
 There are several types of outpatient surgery to treat trichiasis and your eye doctor can discuss with you the best option.

 If you’re experiencing symptoms of trichiasis, schedule an appointment with Northside Eyecare today.
-Our experienced eye care team can help diagnose and treat conditions like trichiasis and other related issues.
+Our experienced eye care team can help diagnose and treat many eye conditions.
 Call us at 812-401-7777 for an appointment.